15 Most Affordable States for Private Pay Home Care in 2026

 The most budget-friendly locations include:

-- Lake Mary ranks as Florida’s most affordable city for assisted living at $1,126 monthly
+Lake Mary is Florida's most affordable city for assisted living, costing $1,126 monthly.

 Florida who this state is best for

-Florida works well for seniors eligible for the Home Care for the Elderly (HCE) program, which provides a basic subsidy of $160 monthly.
-It particularly benefits retirees seeking warm weather alongside affordable care options.
-The state’s absence of income tax provides additional financial advantages for fixed-income seniors.
+- Florida is a good option for seniors eligible for the Home Care for the Elderly (HCE) program, which offers a basic monthly subsidy of $160.
+It especially helps retirees who want warm weather and affordable care.
+The state also has no income tax, which is another financial advantage for seniors on a fixed income.

-Nevada completes our list of the 15 most affordable states for private pay home care in 2025, though it presents a unique situation with costs that actually exceed the national average in some areas.
+- Nevada completes our list of the 15 most affordable states for private pay home care in 2025, even though its costs in some areas actually exceed the national average.

 Nevada average hourly rate